 I can find no evidence that any volumes of ghost or fairy stories were ever published.
 Miss Campbell published many of the European fairy tales from her thesis in Tales from the Cloud Walking Country (1958).
 She wrote a book on midwifery in Georgia called Folks do get Born (1946) and a fictional story of life on a Southern plantation during the Civil War and Reconstruction called A House with Stairs (1950).

 She also wrote a 1942 book called Cloud Walking, which is called “fiction” in the Worldcat catalog, but reads like a documentary of Campbell’s time teaching in the hill country.
 The local dialect is not used to comic or condescending effect; the author thoroughly respects the people she wrote about; it is a fascinating and heart-breaking book.

 But it is not fairies.

-I’ve inquired at Bowling Green State University—where there seems to be nothing from Miss Campbell; at Indiana University—where there is a small amount of correspondence; and at the library at the University of Kentucky, which holds a collection of her correspondence and of hand-written manuscripts of her published books, but, alas, apparently not the fairy or ghost manuscripts.
+I’ve inquired at Amherst and Bowling Green State University—where there seems to be nothing from Miss Campbell; at Indiana University—where there is a small amount of correspondence; and at the library at the University of Kentucky, which holds a collection of her correspondence and of hand-written manuscripts of her published books, but, alas, apparently not the fairy or ghost manuscripts.